 A Mite which did, 193424th August 2015

 'The evolution of an aeroplane designed, built and flown in the Channel Islands.'
 A cutting from the magazine Flying, January 3, 1934, written by local journalist and aviation enthusiast, Basil C de Guérin, in his Scrapbook 1919-1934, p.
 91, in the Library.
 The photograph, from the Guernsey Press, shows the aeroplane ready for a test flight on Vazon in September 1933, with its designer and builder C W Noel at the controls.
 The Library has just received a very interesting donation from a descendant of Harry Kaines, who was one of the builders of the Wee Mite.
 The scrapbook contains cuttings and several fine photographs.
-The plane was hidden in a loft above a garage at the beginning of the Occupation, but was discovered and shipped off to Germany, never to be seen again.
+The plane eventually crashed and was written off; its story is told by Bill Green in his autobiography, Guernsey Green.

 'Once an airman, always the itch to fly,' says Mr C W Noel, whose experience in the air dates back to the early days of the RFC and RAF.
 [Noel wanted to take up flying again, in the Channel Islands...]